British MPs approve delay to Brexit deal decision | DW | 19.10.2019

 Brexit drama persists

-Johnson struck a revised divorce deal with Brussels on Thursday, nearly three-and-a-half years after Britain voted 52-48% to leave the European project.
+Johnson struck a revised divorce deal with Brussels this week, nearly 3 1/2 years after Britain voted 52%-48% to leave the European project.

 His predecessor, Theresa May, failed on three occasions to get her deal passed by Parliament.